-4.4 Experience in Including Micro-finance and Index based Insurance in the Region
+4.4 Experience in Including Microfinance and Index-Based Insurance in the Region

-The farmers are the most affected group due to drought risk.
-In developing countries most farmers/farming companies have their own insurance system to compensate them in drought cases.
-However, in developing countries in general and countries in North Africa and West Asia they lack such system.
-In some of these countries the government give partial compensation due to drought while others they do not provide and kind of compensation to farmers or affected groups by drought.
-On the international level, some of the international organizations provide certain types of compensation in the form of technical assistants, tools, free seeds, fertilizers.
+Farmers are the most affected group due to drought risk.
+In developing countries, most farmers/farming companies have their own insurance system to compensate them in case of drought.
+However, in developing countries in general, and countries in North Africa and West Asia in particular, such system usually does not exist.
+In some of these countries the government gives partial compensation due to drought, while others do not provide compensation to farmers or affected groups by drought.
+On the international level, some of the international organizations provide certain types of compensation in the form of technical assistance, tools, free seeds, and fertilizers.

-The compensation schemes are considered as part of wider term Micro-finance.
-Micro-finance refers to small savings, credit and insurance services extended to socially and economically disadvantaged segments of society.
-At present, a large part of micro finance activity is mostly confined to credit.
-However, there are many cases in Africa and Asia and Europe where the micro finance targets drought insurance.
+The compensation schemes are considered as part of the wider term microfinance.
+Microfinance refers to small savings, credit, and insurance services extended to socially and economically disadvantaged segments of society.
+At present, a large part of microfinance activity is mostly confined to credit.
+However, there are many cases in Africa, Asia, and Europe where microfinance targets drought insurance.